Shaddadi/veritex/README.md

 cd veritex
 ```

-### Option 1: docker installing as a User (recommended for SEFM'22 artifact evaluation)
+### Option 1: docker installing as a User (recommended for SEFM'22 and FORMATS'22 artifact evaluation)

 1. Assuming Docker is installed, build the Docker image from the dockerfile (ignore sudo if using a Windows host in these steps).